-EVERY STUDENT SUCCEEDS ACT(ESSA) (20USC§6301,etseq.)
+EVERY STUDENT SUCCEEDS ACT (ESSA) 20 U §6301 et seq.

-EVERY STUDENT SUCCEEDS ACT ("ESSA", 20 USC §6301 et seq.; EC §§313.2, 440):
+EVERY STUDENT SUCCEEDS ACT ("ESSA", 20 USC §6301 et seq.; EC §§313.2, 440): ESSA includes provisions that will help to ensure success for students and schools.

-- LIMITED ENGLISH PROFICIENT CHILDREN: The ESSA requires the District to inform the parent or parents of a limited English Proficient (LEP) child identified for participation or participating in a language instruction educational program, of the following: - (1) The reasons for the identification of the child as LEP and in need of placement in a language instruction educational program; - (2) The child's level of English proficiency, how such level was assessed and the status of the child's academic achievement; - (3) The methods of instruction used in the program in which the child is or will be participating, and the methods of instruction used in other available programs; - (4) How the program in which the child is or will be participating, will meet the educational strengths and needs of the child: - (5) How such program will specifically help the child learn English and meet age-appropriate academic achievement standards for grade promotion and graduation; - (6) The specific exit requirements for the program; - (7) In the case of a child with a disability, how such program meets the objectives of the Individualized Education Program (IEP) of the child; and - (8) Information pertaining to parental rights that includes written guidance detailing the right that parents have to have their child immediately removed from such program upon their request, and the options that parents have to decline to enroll their child in such program or to choose another program or method of instruction, if available; and assisting parents in selecting among various programs and methods of instruction, if more than one program or method is offered by the District.
+Limited English Proficient Children: The ESSA requires the District to inform the parent or parents of a limited English Proficient (LEP) child identified for participation or participating in a language instruction educational program, of the following:

+- 1. The reasons for the identification of the child as LEP and in need of placement in a language instruction educational program. - 2.
+The child's level of English proficiency, how such level was assessed and the status of the child's academic achievement. - 3.
+The methods of instruction used in the program in which the child is or will be participating, and the methods of instruction used in other available programs. - 4.
+How the program in which the child is or will be participating, will meet the educational strengths and needs of the child. - 5.
+How the program will specifically help the child learn English and meet age-appropriate academic achievement standards for grade promotion and graduation. - 6.
+The specific exit requirements for the program. - 7.
+In the case of a child with a disability, how the program meets the objectives of the Individualized Education Program (IEP) of the child. - 8.
+Information pertaining to parental rights that includes written guidance detailing the right that parents have to have their child immediately removed from such program upon their request, and the options that parents have to decline to enroll their child in such program or to choose another program or method of instruction, if available; and assisting parents in selecting among various programs and methods of instruction, if more than one program or method is offered by the District.

-If your child is LEP and has been identified for participation or is participating in the language instruction educational program, please contact the Director of English Learner Programs and Pupil Achievement at (714) 558-5855 for the above information that is specific to your child.
+If your child is LEP and has been identified for participation or is participating in the language instruction educational program, please contact the Director of English Learner and Bilingual Programs at (714) 558-5855 for the above information that is specific to your child.

-- RIGHT TO INFORMATION REGARDING THE PROFESSIONAL QUALIFICATIONS OF TEACHERS AND PARAPROFESSIONALS: The ESSA grants parents the right to request information regarding the professional qualifications of the children's classroom teachers, including the following: - (1) Whether the teacher has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - (2) Whether the teacher is teaching under emergency or other provisional status through which state qualification or licensing criteria have been waived; - (3) The baccalaureate degree major of the teacher and any other graduate certification or degree held by the teacher, and the field of discipline of the certification or degree; and - (4) Whether the child is provided services by paraprofessionals and, if so, their qualifications.
+Right to Information Regarding the Professional Qualifications of Teachers and Paraprofessionals: The ESSA grants parents the right to request information regarding the professional qualifications of the children's classroom teachers, including the following:

+- 1. Whether the teacher has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction. - 2.
+Whether the teacher is teaching under emergency or other provisional status through which state qualification or licensing criteria have been waived. - 3.
+The baccalaureate degree major of the teacher and any other graduate certification or degree held by the teacher, and the field of discipline of the certification or degree. - 4.
+Whether the child is provided services by paraprofessionals and, if so, their qualifications.

-The District will provide timely notice if your child has been assigned, or has been taught for four or more consecutive weeks by a teacher who is not highly qualified.
+The information is available with the school's principal.
+The District will provide timely notice if your child has been assigned or has been taught for four or more consecutive weeks by a teacher who is not highly qualified.

-- INFORMATION ON CHILD'S LEVEL OF ACHIEVEMENT: The District will provide timely information on the level of achievement of your child in each of the state academic assessments. - HOMELESS LIAISON: Homeless pupils have certain rights under California and United States law.
-For information concerning these rights, please contact the District's liaison for homeless children and youths at Support Services at 714433-3481. - RELEASE OF PUPIL INFORMATION TO MILITARY RECRUITERS: Please see entry under Pupil Records.
+Information on Child's Level of Achievement: The District will provide timely information on the level of achievement of your child in each of the state academic assessments.

+Homeless Liaison: Homeless pupils have certain rights under California and United States law.
+For information concerning these rights, please contact the District's liaison for homeless children and youths at Support Services at 714- 433-3481.

+Release of Pupil Information to Military Recruiters: Please see entry under Pupil Records.